PrimeDAO/monorepo/packages/interface/README.md

 Executables for ipfs-update can be downloaded from https://dist.ipfs.io/#ipfs-update.

-The build can be upload to ipfs with the following command:
+You can be upload to ipfs using the following command:
 ```
-ipfs add -r build
+ipfs add dist -r dist
 ```

 ### Verification Instructions

 To calculate the same ipfs hash used for the application deployed you will need the ENV variables that were used for build.

-Make
-Once you have your ENV variables set you should delete the `node_modules` and `build` folders, run `npm run` to have fresh dependencies installed and at last run `npm run build` to generate a clean build.
+Once you have your ENV variables set you should delete the `node_modules` and `dist` folders, run `npm ci` to install fresh dependencies, then run `npm run build` to generate a clean build.

-Now with the build at your disposal you can calculate the hash of the folder by running `ipfs add -r -n build`.
+Now with the build at your disposal you can calculate the hash of the folder by running `ipfs add dist -r -n dist`.